SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Susan_Strange_Academic_Interntaional_Relations_and_the_Study_of_International_Political_Economy/index.md

 ---

-title: "Susan Strange, Academic International Relations and the Study of International Political Economy"
+title: "Susan Strange, Academic International Relations and the Study of International Political Economy
 description: "By Roger Tooze"
 datetext: "2000"
 excerpt: "Tooze, Roger.
 New Political Economy 5, no. 2 (2000): 280-289."